thbrown/softball-app-blog/README.md

-## Softball.app Blog
+# Softball.app Blog

-This is a place to post updates about https://softball.app
+This is a place to post documentation and updates about https://softball.app

 A Progressive Web App to optimize softball/baseball/kickball lineups via Monte Carlo simulations.